Sunday, November 3, 2024

 We dined Thursday evening at the hotel restaurant - the Golden Hour.
 This was one of the most delicious meals we have ever enjoyed, the room is interesting, service was excellent and the food marvelous.
 For a starter we chose deviled blue crab dip; Abigail enjoyed a double patty smash burger, interlaced with cheese, together with very well prepared French fries.
 Deb enjoyed Duck Confit, accompanied by charred and raw summer root vegetables; Mark picked the Market Fish, today a Cobia (Grouper) with spring alliums & olives, underlaid by a bruschetta.
 For dessert, Deb enjoyed chocolate and sorghum (vanilla) pots de creme; Abigail picked the carrot cake with cream cheese frosting.
 Both Abigail and Deb declared it the best carrot cake they had ever tasted, no raisins or fruit included in the batter, just pure sweet carrot with plenty of sugar and flavoring.
 Abigail enjoyed a hibiscus tequila cocktail, Deb a filthy Martini, and Mark stuck with a Cabernet franc.
 A wonderful dining experience to top a good day.

 Friday morning we arose on time and were out of our room by 8:30 AM.
 Only one minor mishap as Abigail managed to catch her little finger in a heavy steel door, smashing it, and, for a moment thinking it had broken.
 Luckily only very sore and now with an ugly bruise.
 We needed to get out of here and get our girl on the road.
 Abigail loaded into the front passenger seat, set up her computer and was quickly logged on to her office.
 The destination today is Nashville.
 This is about a four hour drive and we made good time, rolling into Nashville around 12:30 PM and arriving at the City View Hampton Inn. this is a very new and nice 10 story hotel in downtown, which featured a rooftop swimming pool with bar and snacks.
-We sat in the bar, enjoying the view and dining on s pair of cheese pizzas and a bowl of chips with a selection of dips, together with a glass of wine.
+We sat in the bar, enjoying the view and dining on a pair of cheese pizzas and a bowl of chips with a selection of dips, together with a glass of wine.

 Refreshed, we headed to our reason for being in Nashville - Ann Padgett’s Parnassus Book Store.
 It was not too distant from the hotel.
 Perhaps a 20 minute drive, and we browsed, read and purchased.
 Very reminiscent of our own Bookworm shop in Omaha.